FairwindsOps/insights-docs/docs/technical-details/self-hosted/database.md

 ```

 **Note:**
-If you already have the CNPG operator installed and configured in your cluster, you should set these options to `false` to prevent the chart from managing the operator or its webhooks/CRDs.
+If you already have the CNPG operator installed and configured in your cluster, you should set these options to `false` to prevent the chart from attempting to install the operator or its webhooks/CRDs.

 Make sure only one CNPG operator instance manages your database resources to avoid conflicts.